Griffon Corporation: Portfolio reorganization

 Starting in 2017, Griffon executed a series of transactions to increase shareholder value, and to reshape the company's portfolio with the objectives of better focusing and strengthening its core businesses.
-In October 2017, Griffon acquired the ClosetMaid home storage and organization business from Emerson (NYSE:EMR) for an effective purchase price of $165 million.
-ClosetMaid is expected to add $300 million of sales to Griffon's Home and Building Products segment.
-Griffon announced the combination of ClosetMaid with The AMES Companies in March 2018, with the expectation of unlocking additional value given the complementary customers, warehousing and distribution, manufacturing, and sourcing capabilities of the two businesses.
+In 2017, Griffon acquired the ClosetMaid home storage business from Emerson for an effective purchase price of $165 million.
+Griffon announced the combination of ClosetMaid with Ames True Tempur in March 2018.

-In November 2017, Griffon announced the sale of its Clopay Plastics business to Berry Global (NYSE:BERY) for $475 million.
+In November 2017, Griffon announced the sale of its Clopay Plastics business to Berry Global for $475 million.
 This transaction, which closed in February 2018, marked Griffon's exit from the specialty plastics industry that the company entered when it acquired Clopay in 1986.
-This divestiture provided immediate liquidity to Griffon, and is also expected to be a contributor to improving the company's future free cash flow conversion given the elevated capital needs of the Clopay Plastics operations as compared to Griffon's other subsidiaries.

 Griffon bolstered its Clopay Building Products subsidiary with the acquisition of CornellCookson, a provider of rolling steel service doors, fire doors, and grilles, for an effective purchase price of $170 million.
-This transaction, completed in June 2018, rounds out the Clopay Building Products portfolio with a line of commercial rolling steel products to complement the existing Clopay sectional door offerings in the commercial industry.
+This transaction provided Clopay Building Products with a line of commercial rolling steel products.

-During this time, Griffon also closed a number of acquisitions to strengthen The AMES Companies worldwide.
-In the United Kingdom, Griffon acquired La Hacienda, an outdoor living brand of unique heating and garden décor products, and KelKay, a manufacturer and distributor of decorative outdoor landscaping, in April 2017 and February 2018, respectively.
-These two businesses provided AMES with a platform for growth in the UK market are expected to help with building channels to garden centers, retailers, and grocers in the UK and Ireland.

-In Australia, Griffon started 2017 announcing it had acquired Hills Home Living, the iconic brand of clotheslines and home products, from Hills Limited (ASX:HIL).
-Later, in September 2017, Griffon acquired Tuscan Path, a provider of pots, planters, pavers, decorative stone, and garden décor products.
+In the United Kingdom, Griffon acquired La Hacienda, an outdoor living brand, in 2017, and decorative outdoor landscaping company KelKay in 2018.
+In Australia, Griffon started announcing in 2017 that it had acquired Hills Home Living, a brand of clotheslines and home products, from Hills Limited.
+Later, in September 2017, Griffon acquired gardening supply company Tuscan Path.

-In the United States, Griffon acquired Harper Brush Works, a U.S. manufacturer of cleaning products for professional, home, and industrial use, from Horizon Global (NYSE:HZN) in October 2017 to expand the AMES line of long-handle tools to include brooms, brushes, and other cleaning products.
+In the United States, Griffon acquired cleaning products manufacturer Harper Brush Works from Horizon Global in October 2017 to expand the Ames line of long-handle tools.